 Type: Det.

-The Rio Grande tomato is well-suited for areas with significant temperature fluctuations during the growing season.
+The Rio Grande tomato works well in areas with large temperature swings during the growing season.
 It can tolerate extreme temperatures.

-Moreover, each plant is large and yields large amounts of fruit.
-Maturity takes between 75 and 80 days.
+Moreover, each plant is large and yields abundant fruit.
+Maturity takes 75 to 80 days.

 Purchase Rio Grande seeds online.